 Are you looking for an indoor activity that will entice kids of all ages away from the TV or computer for a couple of hours?
-If so these mini scarecrows can be easily and cheaply made by young and old using household odds and ends.
+If so these mini scarecrows can be made by young and old alike using household odds and ends.

-All you need to make these scarecrows are wooden spoons, pipecleaners or lollypop sticks for the arms, permanent markers to draw on the faces (with googly eyes optional) and a selection of wool, fabrics, buttons & beads.
+All you need to make these scarecrows are wooden spoons, pipe cleaners or lollypop sticks for the arms, permanent markers to draw on the faces (with googly eyes optional) and a selection of wool, fabrics, buttons & beads.
 Glue, staples or needles & thread can be used to fix the ‘clothes’ on or just tie them with wool or string.
-(We found the easiest way to attach the lollipop stick arms to the wooden spoon was by tying them with wool.)

-If you’re looking for some more ideas that will help to keep kids away from the TV or computer during the rainy summer holidays, you might like some previous blog posts here.
+If you’re looking for some more ideas that will help to keep kids away from the TV or computer, you might like some earlier blog posts.